 Answer: This demonstration project was originally authorized under Section 4308 of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 1996.
 The project was initially designed in the 1997 – 1999 time frame by a Process Action Team under the authority of then-Under Secretary of Defense for Acquisition, Technology, and Logistics with the participation of and review by DoD and the Office of Personnel Management (OPM).
 The OPM approved and published the final project plan for the AcqDemo on January 8, 1999, in 64 Federal Register (FR) 1426 – 1492.
 The NDAA for FY 2004 authorized the National Security Personnel System (NSPS) and most AcqDemo employees converted to the NSPS in 2006.
 Section 1113 of NDAA for FY 2010 repealed the NSPS and directed conversion of all NSPS employees to their previous pay system by January 1, 2012.
-All NSPS employees formerly in AcqDemo were transitioned back to AcqDemo during the month of May 2011.
+All NSPS employees formerly in AcqDemo were transitioned back to AcqDemo in May 2011.

 Participation by organizations and teams with an acquisition mission in the demonstration project is voluntary.
-Participation has varied over the 19 years of AcqDemo.
+Participation has varied over the 20 years of AcqDemo.
 From a starting population of 4,000 in 1999, it increased to a peak of 11,392 in 2006 just before NSPS started.
-Since the return from NSPS in 2011, the AcqDemo population has grown to over 40,000 with approximately 2,780 employees covered by union bargaining units.
+Since the return from NSPS in 2011, the AcqDemo population has grown to over 52,900 with approximately 5,814 employees covered by union bargaining units.
 Federal Register Notice, 82 FR 52146-52150, contains two lists of organizations eligible to participate in AcqDemo as of November 9, 2017.
 Any interested organizations not so listed must apply to be considered for participation following the procedures outlined in the AcqDemo Ops Guide, Chapter 2.
 The criteria for eligibility is contained in 10 U.S.C.
 1762 and is provided below:

 “(i) at least one-third of the workforce participating in the demonstration project consists of members of the acquisition workforce”; AND